gareth-j/d3-react-example/README.md

 ```

 This will run the tests in an interactive mode.
 Once the tests have run you can press `q` to exit the test session.

+### GitHub actions

+GitHub actions let us test code we write each time we commit and push code to our repo.
+This is a good way to ensure that the code you commit is correct.
+We configure actions using configuration files written in YAML that are located in `.github/workflows/`.
+See the [the documentation for more details](https://docs.github.com/en/free-pro-team@latest/actions).

+### Try it out

+See a live version of the app at [https://gareth-j.github.io/d3-react-example/](https://gareth-j.github.io/d3-react-example/)

 ### Learn React